dotnet/csharplang/proposals/statics-in-interfaces.md

-# Static abstract members in interfaces
+# Static virtual members in interfaces

 * [x] Proposed
 * [ ] Prototype: Not Started